mowarlee/django-rest-framework/docs/api-guide/fields.md

 The [drf-extra-fields][drf-extra-fields] package provides extra serializer fields for REST framework, including `Base64ImageField` and `PointField` classes.

-## djangorestframework-recursive
+## djrestframework-recursive

-the [djangorestframework-recursive][djangorestframework-recursive] package provides a `RecursiveField` for serializing and deserializing recursive structures
+the [djrestframework-recursive][djrestframework-recursive] package provides a `RecursiveField` for serializing and deserializing recursive structures

 ## django-rest-framework-gis